owcounter/hud/README.md

   - Check that no UI elements are blocking the scoreboard

 ### Authentication Issues
-- Verify your OWCOUNTER credentials
+- Verify your OWMETA credentials
 - Check your internet connection
 - Try logging out and back in
-- Clear cache by deleting `owcounter_oauth_token.json`
+- Clear cache by deleting `owmeta_oauth_token.json`

 ### Recommendation Issues
 - Ensure you're logged in on both the HUD and website
-- Check your meta customizations on owcounter.com/meta
+- Check your meta customizations on owmeta.io/meta
 - Try refreshing your meta settings page
 - Log out and back in to sync your preferences